francoisschwarzentruber/p5anim/README.md

 ## How to?

-Write p5.js instructions (without space!) in the text area.
-The timeline is the text area itself.
-You can also enter special variable assignments of the `x=a::::::::::::::b` meaning that variable `x` ranges from `a` to `b` in the corresponding time interval.
+- Write p5.js instructions (without space!) in the text area.
+- The timeline is the text area itself.
+- Special variable assignments of the form `x=a::::::::::::::b` means that variable `x` ranges from `a` to `b` in the corresponding time interval.
+- The symbol `|` stops the execution of the previous instruction on that line.